 Forward-facing research and education

 The center's research programs and labs engage in rigorous efforts to advance discoveries that improve prevention, diagnosis and treatment of neurological disorders.

 With a keen eye toward creating a solid foundation of research and building the way for future success, the center operates educational programs that continuously groom the talents of new investigators.

 World-class physician-scientists.
 A commitment to innovation and discovery.
 Dedication to comprehensive patient care.
 The Center for Multiple Sclerosis and Autoimmune Neurology at Mayo Clinic is pioneering achievements in neurological disorders.

 Contact the center for information about our research on multiple sclerosis, autoimmune neurology, demyelinating disorders, neuromyelitis optica and pediatric MS, or for information about supporting our efforts by pledging a gift or donation.

 About the Center

-Center director Sean J. Pittock, M.D., heads an experienced leadership team and an extensive faculty of physician-scientists who work collaboratively to provide direction and oversight of research activities.
+Center director Sean J. Pittock, M.D., heads an experienced leadership team and an extensive membership team of physician-scientists who work collaboratively to provide direction and oversight of research activities.

 The center has a vital biospecimen infrastructure and numerous areas of research dedicated to improving options for MS and other autoimmune neurological disorders, including autoimmune encephalitis and neuromyelitis optica.